GCSSEPM Foundation Perkins-Rosen Research Conference

 1001 Noble Energy Way

 Salt Tectonics, Associated Processes, and Exploration Potential: Revisited 1989-2019

-The 37th Perkins-Rosen Research Conference of the Gulf Coast Section SEPM (GCSSEPM)celebrates thirty years of progress in the understanding of all aspects of salt tectonics.
+The 37th Perkins-Rosen Research Conference of the Gulf Coast Section SEPM (GCSSEPM) celebrates 30 years of progress in the understanding of all aspects of salt tectonics.
 The 1989 conference emphasized the basics as interpreted at the time: the origin of the Gulf of Mexico, the extent of autochthonous and allochthonous salt, delineated regional salt provinces, described salt structural styles and internal salt characteristics, and salt-sediment interaction.
-The 2019 conference will focus on what has been learned from the GOM and salt basins globally over the past thirty years.
+The 2019 conference will focus on what has been learned from the GOM and salt basins globally over the past 30 years.

 Chairman: J. Carl Fiduk, Fiduk Consulting LLC

 Co-Chairman: Van Mount, Anadarko

 Hermann Lebit (PGS)

 Bill Hart (Venari Resources)

 Andrew Pulham (Earth Science.
 Assoc.
 C & T)

 Henrik Roende (TGS)